-The construction on the existing driveway will not create any additional site disturbance of soil compaction and will not require the removal of any trees.
-The driveway will be ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is ~90 feet in length.
-Therefore not pullouts or turn-arounds will be required.
+Construction on the new garage will not create any additional site disturbance or soil compaction to the existing driveway and will not require the removal of any trees.
+The driveway is ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
+The driveway is ~100 in length to the main structure and has two points of contact with Rocky Knob Lane.
 On longer driveways, pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.